Should You Form an LLC or S-Corp? A Simple Decision Framework

 The Tax Difference (This Is the Big One)

-As a standard LLC, you pay 15.3% self-employment tax on all your business profit.
-If you net $100,000, that's $15,300 in self-employment tax alone — before income tax.
+As a standard LLC, the self-employment tax rate is 15.3% on most of your business profit (up to the Social Security wage base, which you can verify at SSA.gov for the current year).
+If you net $100,000, that's roughly $15,300 in self-employment tax alone, before income tax.

 With an S-Corp election, you pay yourself a "reasonable salary" and take the rest as a distribution.
 You only pay self-employment tax (via payroll taxes) on the salary portion.
 The distribution is not subject to self-employment tax.